fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 GPU programming, as has previously been mentioned, has two major elements.
 Host (CPU) code and device (GPU) code.
 We'll start off with the basics of the host code and then move on the GPU code.
-Just enough for you to be able to read the following sections and understand what is going on in this entire module, as it doesn't go into the finer details of GPU programming, but is centered around a GPU-centric paradigm.
+Just enough for you to be able to read the following sections and understand what is going on in this entire module, as it doesn't go into the finer details of GPU programming, but is centered around a GPU-oriented paradigm.

 The rest of this section will be make use of the code location at ```m1_memory_hierarchies/code/gpu_add/``` or [online](https://github.com/absorensen/the-guide/tree/main/m1_memory_hierarchies/code/gpu_add).